About Mount Sinai’s Kidney / Pancreas Transplant Program

 Mount Sinai researchers are working hard to improve organ preservation, reduce rejection, minimize postsurgical complications and the side effects of immunosuppression, and prevent the recurrence of disease.

 Two large NIH-funded multicenter trials in transplantation are ongoing.
-Barbara Murphy, MD, is leading a genomics in transplantation study focusing on mechanisms of late graft injury, and Peter S. Heeger, MD, is running the Clinical Trials in Organ Transplantation Consortium, which is evaluating biomarkers as predictors of heart or kidney transplant outcome.
+One is a genomics in transplantation study focusing on mechanisms of late graft injury.
+Peter S. Heeger, MD, is running the Clinical Trials in Organ Transplantation Consortium, which is evaluating biomarkers as predictors of heart or kidney transplant outcome.
 Both studies are enrolling new patients.
 Additional efforts focus on mechanisms of ischemic injury and the pathophysiology of rejection in kidney and liver transplant patients.

 We Can Help